 Relief for Heartburn and Acid Reflux

 I’ve never experienced heartburn until my third pregnancy, and boy oh boy, it’s rough in the third trimester!
-What helps for me is taking Tums, the recommended dosage after every meal or to a maximum of five a day.
+What helps for me is taking heartburn tea and Tums — the recommended dosage after every meal or to a maximum of five a day.
 As common as it is, try to eat smaller meals more often and keep track of the foods that cause your flareup like coffee, chocolate, tomato sauce, or hot sauce and limit them.
 Yes, even drinking water would cause heartburn for me.
 Ouch.
-I literally have to lay down after meals and hope that it to go away.
+I literally have to lay down after meals and hope that it would go away.
 When you’re at the point of maxing out the over-the-counter Tums or Gaviscon, just get your hands on a prescription from your OB-GYN.
 Don’t worry, whatever they prescribe will be pregnancy safe and much more effective.

 Non-Essential Luxury Pregnancy Items